ShafqaatMalik/ai-image-classifier/README.md

 # AI-based Image Classifier for an E-commerce Retailer

 ## Overview
-This project implements a Convolutional Neural Network (CNN) using PyTorch to classify product images for an e-commerce retailer.
-The model is trained and evaluated on the FashionMNIST dataset, which contains various clothing item images, simulating a real-world retail scenario.
+AI Image Classifier is a deep learning project designed to classify product images for e-commerce applications.
+Built with PyTorch, it leverages convolutional neural networks (CNNs) and the FashionMNIST dataset to demonstrate robust multiclass image classification.
+The project includes model training, evaluation, and visualization of results, making it a practical resource for machine learning enthusiasts and retail data scientists.

 ## Features
 - Uses PyTorch and TorchMetrics for model development and evaluation